 Discover all the beautiful towns near Milan that you can take a day trip to.
-One of the pecks of living in Milan is its central location to many cities in Italy.
-You can visit Bergamo, Pisa, Monza, Florence, Como, Lecco, Bologna, Venice, Cinque Terre, and many other beautiful Italian towns.
+One of the perks of living in Milan is its central location to many cities in Italy, and the easy connection to other European cities.
+You can visit Bergamo, Pisa, Monza, Florence, Como, Lecco, Bologna, Venice, Cinque Terre, and many other beautiful Italian towns nearby.
 Hopping on the fast train, you will arrive at your destination within minutes, saving you plenty of time to see the city and get back to Milan the same day.
-There are also other tips that can save you a lot of time and help you have a better experience day trip experience.
+There are also other tips that can save you a lot of time and help you have a better day trip experience.

 I’m an adventure lover who likes to take spontaneous trips.
 Today I’m hopping on a bus to Switzerland, the next day I’m catching a last-minute flight to Poland.

 If you are new in Milan or recently living in Milan, you may want to read about my first days in the city.
-I decided to documents my feelings right after I started my blog because I knew someday it may help someone out there who is new to the city.
+I decided to document my feelings right after I started my blog because I knew someday it may help someone out there who is new to the city.
 I bare my soul out here, telling you what it is like to live in Milan and Italy – as a whole.
-Paper works like Permesso di Soggiorno can prove tough to handle during your first application.
-Hence, I have made some step by step guide for you.
-As an African and native English Speaker, there are many questions that are often raised around racism and coping with the Italian language.
+Paperworks like Permesso di Soggiorno can prove tough to handle during your first application.
+I have answered some questions that are often raised around racism and coping with the Italian language.